TEAMuP-dev/HARP/model_validation/README.md

 the allowance, pass `--skip-zerogpu`, which skips ZeroGPU models entirely (they appear as `SKIP` in the report).

-Two mechanisms limit the ZeroGPU allowance a run can consume:
+Three mechanisms limit the ZeroGPU allowance a run can consume:

 - **Quota exhaustion stops the remaining ZeroGPU models.** If a ZeroGPU model fails with a "quota exceeded" error, every remaining ZeroGPU model is